mabiesen/python_led_ui/README.md

-# python_led_ui
+# Directions for Using the Python LED Program

-Project to use python as a user interface for creating cool 32x32 LED Matrix displays
+This project uses Python to provide a user interface for creating cool 32x32 LED Matrix displays.
+The project can be used in concert with the matrix or alone as a sort of painting program.

+## Directions for Download

 UI portion of the project is functional at this time in Python3.
 To use:
 1. download the zip of this Project